Local content and skills development

 In Malaysia, Sarawak Shell Berhad collaborated with the Sarawak State Oil and Gas Unit to identify 400 East Malaysian vendors offering services including drilling, inspection and maintenance.
 We shortlisted 30 companies and some have already been invited to participate in our ongoing tendering process.

-In Trinidad and Tobago, four local contractors from the transport, catering, maintenance and facilities management sectors provide services to Shell Trinidad and Tobago Limited.
-In 2018, an event we hosted to encourage more companies to join our supply chain was attended by 31 contractors, of which 10 were local suppliers.
+In Trinidad and Tobago, four community contractors from the transport, catering, maintenance and facilities management sectors provide services to Shell Trinidad and Tobago Limited.
+In 2018, an event we hosted to encourage more companies to join our supply chain was attended by 31 local contractors, of which 10 were community suppliers.

 In 2018, Shell Philippines Exploration B.V. and its contractor Helicopters New Zealand launched an initiative to increase the number of Filipinos in technical positions as part of efforts to transfer specialist skills to Filipinos and promote local talent in the energy industry.
 Of the 22 technical roles that were previously filled by expatriates, 10 are now filled by Filipinos – four aircraft engineers and six pilots.

 Our enterprise development and skills programmes create opportunities for local people and communities, while adding value to our supply chain.
 We support the building of diverse new businesses that generate local employment and the Shell LiveWIRE programme helps local entrepreneurs turn their ideas into reality

 Shell LiveWIRE marked its 36th anniversary in 2018 and operates in 18 countries and 10 languages.
 In 2018, we launched new programmes in Trinidad and Tobago, France, Kazakhstan and China.
 We trained 2,686 people and supported 1,463 businesses, while 1,374 jobs were created.
 In addition, 43 businesses entered the Shell supply chain.